Jasmine0729/PI-Web-API-Client-Python/docs/api/EventFrameApi.md

 # **delete_annotation**
 > delete_annotation('id', 'web_id')

 Delete an annotation on an event frame.
+If the annotation has attached media, the attached media will also be deleted.

 ### Parameters